ClicShoppingV3Community/language_spanish/README.md

 Implementation:

-- Copy the All Diretories inside Shop except ModuleInfosJson
+- Copy the All Directories inside Shop except ModuleInfosJson
 - Copy the language_spanish.json into ClicShopping/Work/Cache/Github (manual installation)
 - In your administration : Configuration / other / language
   - create a new language